cloughney/vanilla/client/README.md

 # Vanilla

-Vanilla is a simple, no frills recipe manager progressive web app.
+Vanilla is a simple, no frills recipe management progressive web app.

 ## Development server